sstangl/openpowerlifting/docs/data-readme.md

 The name is defined to never include the year or the federation.
 For example, the meet officially called `2019 USAPL Raw National Championships` would have the MeetName `Raw National Championshps`.

+### Sanctioned
+Mandatory.
+Whether the meet counts as officially sanctioned by a federation we recognize.

+Values are "Yes" for sanctioned and "No" for unsanctioned.

+Sanctioned meets are competitions that are recognized by a standards body that we recognize (a federation).
+A federation may also sometimes choose to host an unsanctioned meet with a relaxed ruleset for novices.

+Unsanctioned meets are competitions that were put on by individual meet directors, typically outside of a federation.
+In OpenPowerlifting, unsanctioned meets are tracked, but do not count for rankings or records.